Skip to main content

 Entity mapping enables you to map each field from source data to a predetermined set of fields supported within Identity Engine and apply data transformation functions to your fields.

 To accurately configure entity mapping, analyze your file to understand the specifics of each field, determine their corresponding mappings, and apply needed transformations.
-If the input file contains multiple email addresses, phone numbers, or addresses, you need to map each of these to a new entity.
+If the input file contains multiple email addresses, phone numbers, or addresses, map each to a new entity.
 You cannot map multiple email addresses, phone numbers, or addresses to the same entity.

 If your input file has too many fields, such as passthrough fields that are only required for your export, you do not need to map them.
 Passthrough fields can be retrieved by calling rawRecord in the export stage.